Body Of Park Ranger Found After Overnight Search At Horsetooth Reservoir

 LARIMER COUNTY, Colo.
-(CBS4) – The body of a missing Larimer County Department of Natural Resources ranger was found early Friday morning.
-A search had been happening all night at Horsetooth Reservoir.
+(CBS4) – The body of missing Larimer County Department of Natural Resources ranger Brendan Unitt was found early Friday morning.
+The search had been happening all night at Horsetooth Reservoir.

+Unitt, 27, is from La Salle.
+The Larimer County Coroner said his cause of death was an accident due to fresh water drowning.

 The Larimer County Sheriff’s Office communications center took a call at 9:18 p.m.
 Thursday that a ranger was missing after a strong wind event on Horsetooth Reservoir.
-The ranger’s boat was found on the water, but the ranger was missing.
+Unitt’s boat was found on the water, but he was missing.

 Authorities immediately launched a massive search.
 Several agencies were involved, including the Larimer County Sheriff’s Office, Poudre Fire Authority, Colorado State Patrol, the Larimer County Department of Natural Resources, the Denver Police Department helicopter, and others.